… as a sociologist in 2023

 … as a sociologist in 2018

 3. Gijs Huitsing received an NRO grant to develop and evaluate an anti-bullying program for secondary education.
-Annelies Kassenberg received a grant to investigate how parents and teachers can work together to tackle bullying.
+Annelies Kassenberg received a grant to investigate how parents and teachers can work together to combat bullying.

 8. Proud that Loes van Rijsewijk and Mariola Gremmen successfully defended their Ph.D. theses, both using longitudinal social network analysis.